The projected dynamic linear model for time series on the sphere: Simulation: Algorithm ``gets it right''

 This joint distribution can be simulated in two ways: \begin{itemize} \item (\textbf{marginal-conditional sampler}) first sample $p(\Btheta)$ from (\ref{eq:gw}\com\ref{eq:sig}), then $p(\state_{0:T}\given\Btheta)$ from (\ref{eq:transition}\com \ref{eq:initialization1}), then $p(\Bu_{1:T}\com r_{1:T}\given\state_{0:T}\com\Btheta)$ from (\ref{eq:measurement2}).
 This is a direct sampler that generates iid draws from the joint distribution; \item (\textbf{successive-conditional sampler}) alternate between sampling the conditional distributions $p(r_{1:T}\com\Bs_{0:T}\com\Btheta\given\Bu_{1:T})$ and $p(\Bu_{1:T}\given r_{1:T}\com\Bs_{0:T}\com\Btheta)$.
-This is a Gibbs sampler that generates serially correlated draws from the joint distribution.
+This is a Gibbs sampler that simulates a Markov chain that has (\ref{eq:bayes}) as its stationary distribution.
 The first conditional is the usual posterior distribution that is targeted by our MCMC algorithm.
 The second conditional is the model likelihood (which is implicit in our case). \end{itemize} The marginal-conditional sampler is straightforward to implement using standard software.
 The successive-conditional sampler depends on the implementation of our MCMC algorithm.
 If everything (including the MCMC algorithm) has been implemented correctly, then the two samplers should generate draws from the same distribution, and we can verify this using probability plots or a statistical test.
-Furthermore, if we can conclude that Algorithm~\ref{alg:gibbs_sampler} has been implemented correctly, we can directly compare its output to that of Algorithm~\ref{alg:particle_filter} (as we did in Figure~\ref{fig:correct}), which provides evidence that our particle filter has also been implemented correctly.
+Furthermore, if we can conclude that Algorithm~\ref{alg:pdlm_gibbs_sampler} has been implemented correctly, we can directly compare its output to that of Algorithm~\ref{alg:particle_filter} (as we did in Figure~\ref{fig:correct}), which provides evidence that our particle filter has also been implemented correctly.

 Implementing this check requires that we sample from $p(\Bu_{1:T}\given r_{1:T}\com\Bs_{0:T}\com\Btheta)$, which is difficult in general.
 However, in the special case with $n=2$ and $\BSigma =\BI_2$, it is possible.
 First, we reparametrize the unit vector observation $\Bu_t$ as $\Bu_t=[\cos a_t\,\sin a_t]^\tr$ for some $a_t\in[0\com2\pi)$, and we set $\Bmu_t=\BF_t\state_t$.
 We see in (\ref{eq:measurement2}) that the measurement distribution of the data-augmented state-space model is then